elisiariocouto/specular/README.md

 # 🪞 Speculum

-Speculum is an open-source Terraform network mirror that provides caching, control, and reproducibility for infrastructure dependencies.
+Speculum is an open-source Terraform provider network mirror.
 This might evolve into a generic proxy mirror for other packages/artifacts.

 Speculum implements the [Terraform Provider Network Mirror Protocol](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol) to intercept provider requests, cache them locally, and serve subsequent requests from cache.
 This reduces dependency on upstream registries and improves deployment speeds.